SanchitAggarwal/apparel-classifiation/README.md

 Since the robust classification of clothing in natural scene is a non-trivial and complex problem, we choose Support Vector Machine for classification purpose.

+The code is divided into five major blocks.
+- Dataset formation/downloading
+- Pre-processing
+- Feature Extraction
+- Model Learning and validation
+- Testing and Report Generation

 #### Pre-processing ####
 Performed pre-processing of images to extract upper body parts from the images.
 Non-maxima Suppression is used to get the best hypothesis for the upper body part.
 The bounding region is then used to extract features like HoG, SURF.